 A combat exercise in which an Army/Marine Corps combined-arms team, in combat formation, conducts a coordinated combat firing and maneuver practice in executing the assault, seizure, and defense of appropriate objectives.
 Tactical air support may be included.

 Contaminated area

-Any area where there is known or suspected unexploded munitions regardless of type or the means by which they got there.
+Any area where there is known or suspected unexploded munitions regardless of type or how they got there.

 Cookoff